 Dr. Nunley is also an accomplished musician performing and composing music for voice, guitar, violin and piano.
+LEARN MORE.

-Alpesh A. Patel, M.D., M.B.A.
-Dr. Patel is the Co-Director of the Northwestern Center for Spine Health and is fellowship trained in both orthopedic spine surgery and neurosurgery.
+Alpesh A. Patel, M.D., M.B.A. - Dr. Patel is the Co-Director of the Northwestern Center for Spine Health and is fellowship trained in both orthopedic spine surgery and neurosurgery.
 Dr. Patel specializes in cervical spine surgery and minimally invasive spine surgery.
 He is known for his clinical research on patient outcomes, quality and value in healthcare, and predictive analytics.
 Also, dedicated to creating value through strategy and innovation in healthcare.
+LEARN MORE.

 Mike Sherman, M.S.
-Biomedical Engineering Mike Sherman is the dean of spinal implant and instrument engineering.
-Sherman's career is, in effect, the history of Modern Spine Surgery and he, above anyone else, has been part of the foundational spinal implant and instrument developments and continues to work with surgeons and companies, large and small, to advance and transform held positions at Synthes and Richpatient's lives. held positions at Synthes and Richards Medical.
-Over the course of his held positions at Synthes and Richards Medical.
+Biomedical Engineering - Mike Sherman is the dean of spinal implant and instrument engineering.
+Sherman's career is, in effect, the history of Modern Spine Surgery and he, above anyone else, has been part of the foundational spinal implant and instrument developments and continues to work with surgeons and companies, large and small, to advance and transform patient's lives.

+His background includes 9 years with MB Venture Partners and 16 years at Medtronic Spine (formerly Sofamor Danek).
+Prior to Sofamor Danek, Mike held positions at Synthes and Richards Medical.
 Over the course of his career, Mike has amassed over 100 issued U.S. patents on various inventions.
-Mike received his Bachelor of Science in Biomedical Engineering from Rensselaer Polytechnic Institute and a
+Mike received his Bachelor of Science in Biomedical Engineering from Rensselaer Polytechnic Institute and a Master of Science in Biomedical Engineering from the University of Texas, Southwestern Graduate School, He has served on dozens of boards of directors.
+Mike currently owns and operates MB Innovations, Inc. LEARN MORE.